Our 8 part guide on all aspects of SEO, from how search engines work to the effects of UI and UX.

-For those of us experienced in Digital Marketing in international markets such as the UK, Australia and USA, Google Shopping or Product Listings has been around for years.
-As Thailand’s demand for online shopping grows, it seems that Google are now starting to take notice.
+For those of us experienced in Digital Marketing in markets such as the UK, Australia and USA, Google Shopping or Product Listings has been around for years.
+As Thailand’s demand for online shopping grows, it seems that Google is now starting to take notice.

 For years we’ve been asking if and when Google Shopping will be coming to Thailand – to which it now seems like it may arrive sooner rather than later.

 So what is Google Shopping Ads?

 Google Shopping is an advertiser-friendly feature from the world’s biggest search engine.
 The algorithm incorporates clever insight into what users and marketers are looking for, blending it seamlessly into Google’s own easy-to-use interface.

 Google Shopping realizes that a search for “laptops” likely means that the user is interested in buying a new laptop, and is looking for information about price, quality and available options for buying online.
 So it presents users with a selection of suggested products from retailers which are relevant to the search request.

 Acting as a special branch of Google’s own AdWords system, Google Shopping directly connects users with individual products they are likely to be interested in, and presents them visually along with pricing and merchant information.
 That visual touch is an important upgrade from the ordinary AdWords interface.
 As any marketer can tell you, a well-presented product image can make an item seem much more ‘real’ and available than even the best of plain text-descriptions can – especially when the rest of the screen is filled with other text as well.